Skip to content

 OS maintenance

 To postpone scheduled OS maintenance, adjust your preferred maintenance window.
-Or, you can choose Defer upgrade from the Actions dropdown menu in the Amazon RDS console.
+Or, choose Defer upgrade from the Actions menu in the Amazon RDS console.
 To minimize downtime, modify the Amazon RDS DB instance to a Multi-AZ deployment.
 For Multi-AZ deployments, OS maintenance applies to the secondary instance.
 The instance fails over, and then the primary instance updates.
 The downtime is during failover.
 For more information, see Maintenance for Multi-AZ deployments.

 Note: If you upgrade to a Multi-AZ deployment, then you incur higher costs.
 To determine your costs, use the AWS Pricing Calculator.